Search our Collections

 Double Dummy

-Double Dummy Function
+door hardware Double Dummy Function illustration

 A double dummy set includes two door sets with no lock or latch.
 The knobs or levers on this set don't turn or operate a latch.
 Double dummy sets are ideal for closet doors, pantry doors, or side-by-side French doors used with roller catch, flush bolts, or surface bolts.
-They are surface mounted or thru-bolted.
+They are surface-mounted or thru-bolted.

 Dummy (Single Dummy)

-Single Dummy Function
+door hardware Single Dummy Function illustration

 A single dummy set includes a door set for one side of the door with no lock or latch.
 The knobs or levers on this set don't turn or operate a latch.
 A single dummy set is ideal for closet doors, pantry doors, or side-by-side French doors used with roller catch, flush bolts, or surface bolts.
-It is surface mounted to the door.
+It is surface-mounted to the door.

 EXTERIOR DOOR FUNCTIONS